Mary Sears McHenry

-Mary Sears McHenry (December 30, 1834 – July 26, 1912) was an American community organizer.
-She became the eighth president of the Women's Relief Corps in 1890, which at the time, was the largest fraternal association in the country.
+Mary Sears McHenry (December 30, 1834 – July 26, 1912) was an American charitable organization leader who served as the eighth National President of the Woman's Relief Corps (WRC) in 1890, which at the time, was the largest fraternal association in the country.

-Early years and education
+Early life and education

 Mary Sears was a native of New Boston village, in the town of Sandisfield, Berkshire County, Massachusetts, December 30, 1834.
 Her parents were David G. and Olive (Deming) Sears.